 Credit Score: All types considered from bad credit to excellent credit score.
 No credit check options also available.

 *Low annual revenue and monthly revenue required

 This type of small business advance of funds lets you, as the owner, finance purchase orders or outstanding invoices.
 The invoice factoring companies will purchase a contractual amount of newly issued invoices from the issuer and because they now own the invoice, assume collection from the customer directly instead of the initial issuer.

-Because of this process, the credit evaluation is based on the business owner’s customer’s track record of paying the invoices, not the owner, so a check of the owner is not needed.
+Because of this process, the credit evaluation is based on the business owner’s customer’s track record of paying the invoices, not the owner, so a check from the owner is not needed.

 Fees: 1.5% to 2.75%

 Time Frame: Once approved, invoices can be advanced daily.

 Processing Times: It can take a couple of days to approve and start getting advances from invoices.

 Credit Score: No credit score required as business owners credit is not evaluated.

 Frequently Asked Questions